 - Now the second bit of the code will be exclusive-or of the first and second bit of the given binary number, i.e if both the bits are same the result will be 0 and if they are different the result will be 1.

 - The third bit of gray code will be equal to the exclusive-or of the second and third bit of the given binary number.
 Thus the Binary to gray code conversion goes on.
 One example given below can make your idea clear on this type of conversion.

-Gray code to binary conversionGray code to binary conversion is again very simple and easy process.
+Gray code to binary conversion is again very simple and easy process.
 Following steps can make your idea clear on this type of conversions.

 - The M.S.B of the binary number will be equal to the M.S.B of the given gray code.